nonblocking/mashroom/README.md

     (which again can serve as building blocks for other composite Apps)
   * Each App receives a config object which can be different per instance and a number of JavaScript services (e.g. to connect to the message bus or to load other Apps)
-  * The App config can be edited via Admin Toolbar or a custom Editor App which again is just an SPA
+  * The App config can be edited via Admin Toolbar or a custom Editor App which again is just a plain SPA
   * Client-side message bus for inter-app communication which can be extended to server-side messaging (to communicate with Apps in other browsers or even in 3rd party systems)
-  * Support for **hybrid rendering** for both the Portal pages and SPAs.
-    (If an SPA supports server side rendering the initial HTML can be incorporated into the initial HTML page.
+  * Support for **hybrid rendering** for both the Portal pages and SPAs (If an SPA supports server side rendering the initial HTML can be incorporated into the initial HTML page.
 Navigating to another page dynamically replaces the SPAs in the content area via client side rendering)
   * Arbitrary (custom) layouts for pages
-  * Extensive **theming** support.
-Themes can be written in any Express template language
+  * Extensive **theming** support
+    (Themes can be written in any Express template language)
   * Support for multiple sites that can be mapped to virtual hosts
   * Proxying of REST API calls to avoid CORS problems (HTTP, SSE, WebSocket)
   * Support for global libraries that can be shared between multiple SPAs